Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory: Introduction

-There is a deep connection between the frameworks of classical information theory (based in Shannon entropy) and algorithmic information theory (based on Kolmogorov complexity).
-It can be shown that the statements of Theorem~\ref{th:rz} and Theorem~\ref{th:main} imply similar statements in Shannon's theory.
-We refer the reader to \cite{RZ1} for a more detailed discussion of parallels and differences between Shannon's and Kolmogorov's version of the problem of secret key agreement.
-Here we only mention two important distinctions between Shannon's and Kolmogorov's framework.
+where $H(\cdot)$ denotes Shannon's entropy of a random variable.
+Using this observation one can transform a secret key agreement protocol in the sense of Theorem~\ref{th:rz}(a) in a secret key agreement for Shannon's settings (e.g., in the sense of \cite[Model S in Definition~2.1]{Alswede-Csiszar-1993} or \cite[Definition~1]{Maurer-1993}).
+We refer the reader to \cite{RZ1} for a more detailed discussion of parallels between Shannon's and Kolmogorov's version of the problem of secret key agreement.
+We believe that the correspondence between Shannon entropy and Kolmogorov complexity might help to use Theorem~\ref{th:rz} and Theorem~\ref{th:main} as a tool in the classical information theory, including (and especially) one-shot settings.

+\emph{Differences between Shannon's and Kolmogorov's framework.} Let us mention two important distinctions between Shannon's and Kolmogorov's framework.
 The first one regards ergodicity of the input data.
 Most results on secret key agreement in Shannon's framework are proven with the assumption that the input data are obtained from a sequence of independent identically distributed random variables (or at least enjoy some properties of ergodicity and stationarity).
 In the setting of Kolmogorov complexity we usually deal with inputs obtained in ``one shot'' without any assumption of ergodicity of the sources (see, in particular, Example~1 and Example~2 below).
 Another distinction regards the definition of correctness of the protocol.
 The usual paradigm in classical information theory is to require that the communication protocol works properly for \emph{most} randomly chosen inputs.
-In our approach, we prove a stronger property: for \emph{each} valid pair of input data, the protocol works properly with high probability (this approach is more typical for the theory of communication complexity).
+In Theorem~\ref{th:rz} the protocol works properly with high probability for \emph{each} valid pair of input data (this approach is more typical for the theory of communication complexity).